pip-services/pip-services-docs/content/en/python/components/count/counter_timing.md

 ### Description

-The CounterTiming class allows you to create callback objects that are returned by [ICounters.begin_timing](../icounters/#begin_timing) to end the timing of an execution block and update the associated counter.
+The CounterTiming class allows you to create callback objects that are returned by [ICounters.begin_timing](../icounters/#begin_timing) to end the timing of execution blocks and update the associated counters.

 ### Constructors
 Creates a new instance of the timing callback object.